 Hey, that’s a start!
 I used to make pasta cassoroles all the time with tuna, cherry tomatos, mushrooms and fresh peas in alfredo sauce, then bake it in the oven for 10 or 15 until the cheese on top browns (grate up any cheese and mix it with some breadcrumbs) bake at around 400 :)

 Seafood is also very easy to prepare and cook, I love buying bags of frozen shrimp and pan frying them in butter and lemon juice until pink.
-Serve with rice or a salad _posted about 2 years ago
+Serve with rice or a salad _posted over 2 years ago

 Well the easiest meal by far would involve rice.
 I like to stir-fry rice by putting (cooked) rice in a pan and adding a couple eggs.
 Once the eggs are fully cooked/scrambled, I thaw veggies in the microwave (e.g. broccoli) and add them in.
 A small, cheap rice cooker would make things a lot easier.